Business Real Estate

 3. Stamp duty:

-It is a levy imposed on single-property transactions or papers (including, historically, the majority of legal documents such as cheques, receipts, military commissions, marriage licences and land transactions).
+It is a levy imposed on single-property transactions or papers (including, historically, the majority of legal documents such as cheques, receipts, military commissions, marriage licenses and land transactions).

 4. Withholding Tax or Advance Tax: